Ulterius/server/README.md

 ### What is it?

-Ulteris is an application that allows you to manipulate processes on your computer, this includes restarting, killing, starting and priority changes.
+Ulteris is an application that allows you to manipulate processes on your computer, this includes starting, restarting, killing, and priority changes.

 This software is under development